ArturSepp/StochVolModels/README.md

 ### Log-normal stochastic volatility model <a name="logsv"></a>

-Implementation of Lognormal SV model is based on paper https://github.com/ArturSepp/StochVolModels/blob/main/docs/lognormal_stoch_vol_paper.pdf
+The analytics for the lognormal is based on the paper

+[Log-normal Stochastic Volatility Model with Quadratic Drift: Applications to Assets with Positive Return-Volatility Correlation and to Inverse Martingale Measures](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2522425) by Artur Sepp and Parviz Rakhmonov

 The dynamics of the log-normal stochastic volatility model: